wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 ## DHCPv6 Address Registration Acknowledgement

-The server SHOULD acknowledge receipt of an ADDR-REG-INFORM message by sending a REPLY message back.
-The REPLY message only indicates that the ADDR-REG-INFORM message has been received.
+The server SHOULD acknowledge receipt of an ADDR-REG-INFORM message by sending a ADDR-REG-REPLY message back.
+The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received.
 It MUST NOT be considered as any indication of the address validity and MUST NOT be required for the address to be usable.
-DHCPv6 relays, or other devices that snoop REPLY messages, MUST NOT add or alter any forwarding or security state based on the REPLY message.
+DHCPv6 relays, or other devices that snoop ADDR-REG-REPLY messages, MUST NOT add or alter any forwarding or security state based on the ADDR-REG-REPLY message.

 ## Registration Expiry and Refresh